Wise Payroll Setup (Formerly TransferWise)

 Step 1

-Navigate to Sidebar > Payments > Payroll.
-Click on the Add member to payroll.
+Navigate to > Financials > Manage payroll, then click on the Add member to payroll button on the upper right side.

 Step 2